§11.2. Limited access to personal information for protected individuals

 (15) Employment location of a spouse, child, or dependent.

-publicly display on the internet personal information of a protected individual who
+display on the internet personal information of a protected individual who submits a request

 (a) Not publish the protected individual's personal information.